maxoe/Doomed/README.md

-# Earthbender
+# Doomed
-A game about weird geometry and exotic physics.
+A game about a maze that does not follow the rules of your mind.

 # How to Build